 The Lord’s Prayer is made up of many components that include praise, thanksgiving, compassion, mercy, forgiveness, guidance, and petition.
 The part of the petition is intended to ask God to sustain our physical nourishment, “Give us this day our daily bread.”

 Daily bread does not only refer to the food that we eat every day.
 It also includes everything that has to do with provisions that support a person to flourish and to thrive.
-These include drink, clothing, home, land, animals, money, goods, relationships, family, friends, work, weather, peace, health and much more.
-If you notice, there are several necessary ingredients to bake the bread that we ask from the Lord.
+These include clothings, homes, lands, animals, money, goods, relationships, families, friends, work, weather, peace, health and much more.
+If you notice, there are several necessary ingredients to bake the “bread” that we ask from the Lord.

-Jesus put emphasis on bread for this day by saying, “Give us this DAY our DAILY bread.”
-The bread we ask for is not the bread for tomorrow, nor the bread for next year nor for the next five years.
+Jesus puts emphasis on bread for this day by saying, “Give us this DAY our DAILY bread.”
+The bread we ask for is not the bread for tomorrow, nor the bread for next year, nor for the next five years.
 Jesus taught us to ask for bread for today, this day.

 It is true and practical to plan for the future.
 However, we predispose ourselves to tremendous worries and anxieties if we rack our minds with questions asking for bread for the coming days.

 Jesus teaches us a serene trust in our Heavenly Father.
-This is not to say we can’t do some wise planning and exercise prudence in our lives.
-We can.
-But our Lord Jesus would have us rely on the kind provision of our Father in Heaven.
+This is not to say we can’t do some wise planning and exercise prudence.
+We can and we should.
+But our Lord Jesus reminds us to focus on each and every day of our lives.
 He says, “Therefore do not be anxious about tomorrow, for tomorrow will be anxious for itself.
-Sufficient for the day is its own trouble.”
-We are to bring God our needs, not our self-indulgences or selfishness.
+Sufficient for the day is its own trouble (Matt 6:34).”